lochen88/MBPython/documents/README.md

 on Chromium in a Python application.
 You can also use it to create a HTML 5 based GUI in an application that can act as a replacement for standard GUI toolkits such as wxWidgets, Qt or GTK.
-With this tutorial you will learn CEF Python basics.
+With this tutorial you will learn MBPython basics.
 This tutorial will discuss the three featured examples:

 [test_mbpython.py](../tests/test_mbpython.py),